 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Content Distribution Process – Summary
+WordPress Traffic Automation Blueprint: Automated Content Syndication Phase – Summary

-Once your website or blog and plugins have been fully set up and configured, all you have to do then is post fresh content consistently to attract web traffic.
+Once you have your website or blog and plugins fully set up and expertly configured, all you then need to do is add content consistently to attract more traffic organically.

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is covered in the next article in the series.
+Once you have configured your WordPress site, the next step is to optimize as much of the process as you can.
+This step is explained in the next section of our WordPress Traffic Automation Blueprint series.